trc492/FtcTemplate/README.md

        }
        break;
    ```
+Once the subsystem is created and tied in to TeleOp, you should be able to operate the subsystem in TeleOp mode and check out the subsystem status on the Driver Station.

 ## TRC Framework Library Features
 Our Framework Library provides numerous features.
 We will list some of them here: